 The final WIP can be downloaded here Te Awarua-o-Porirua Whaitua WIP – April 2019 (PDF 2.4 MB) .

-The WIP and Ngāti Toa Rangatira statement were received by GWRC at a Council meeting on 10 April 2019.
+The WIP and Ngāti Toa Rangatira statement were received by Greater Wellington at a Council meeting on 10 April 2019.
 The regulatory recommendations will be included progressively into the Natural Resources Plan by way of plan variations.
-The non-regulatory recommendations will be implemented over time by GWRC with mana whenua partners Porirua City and Wellington City Councils as well as other key organisations.
+The non-regulatory recommendations will be implemented over time by Greater Wellington with mana whenua partners, Porirua City and Wellington City Councils as well as other key organisations.

 Te Awarua-o-Porirua Whaitua Committee

-Te Awarua-o-Porirua Whaitua Committee is a group of local people that was tasked with recommending ways to maintain and improve the quality of our fresh water.
-The Committee, established in December 2014, has been working to collect and relay environmental, mana whenua, economic, and technical information and community knowledge between the community, committee and the Regional Council.
+Te Awarua-o-Porirua Whaitua Committee was established in December 2014.
+It was a group of local people tasked with recommending ways to maintain and improve the quality of our fresh water.
+The Committee collected and relayed environmental, mana whenua, economic, technical information and community knowledge between the community, committee and Greater Wellington throughout the WIP development process.

 You've spoken, we've heard

-Key to the work of Te Awarua-o-Porirua Whaitua Committee was to identify what the community values about the waterways within the whaitua.
+An important part of Te Awarua-o-Porirua Whaitua Committee work was to identify what the community values about the waterways within the whaitua.
 Find out what we all value about water in Te Awarua-o-Porirua (PDF 2.8 MB) .

-All the information discussed at the Committee meetings is available on this website, under Presentations and Reports.
+All the information discussed at Committee meetings remains available here: Presentations and Reports.

-You can contact a regional council officer by email at email@example.com.
+If you have questions, you can contact us by email at firstname.lastname@example.org.

 Get in touch